tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Sep 14 2007

-Jake Jacobi (a 22-year-old White wealthy college graduate) entered a church, ready to deliver a speech to religious people.
+Jake Jacobi (a 22-year-old white wealthy college graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Jake Jacobi had never preached his views to theists before, and freaked out.
 Jake Jacobi uttered a quick prayer to the Unblinking Eye to calm his nerves.
 As Jake Jacobi entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Jake Jacobi used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Jake Jacobi argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.